As an artist, you’ve probably heard this line before: “Good Artists Copy, Great Artists Steal.” – Pablo Picasso

 Need Some More Help?

 If you answered the above questions and they prove that there’s an overwhelming difference in your new piece from the original, it could classify as Fair Use.
-However if you are still unsure before you submit your button’s artwork or any other creative project, we always recommend contacting your lawyer for their professional opinion.
+However if you are still unsure before you submit your button’s artwork or any other creative project, we always recommend accountants in Chicago and contact of your lawyer for their professional opinion.